0xKourama/Elbanna-NP-Notes/Learning/Articles/Certifried/Certifried.md

 \- **AD:** Just doing my job :D

+---

+# The Technical Breakdown

-## About Certificate Templates: Who's allowed to enroll? what can they do with a certificate?
+## Puzzle Piece #1: About Certificate Templates: The Process, Who's allowed to enroll? what can they do with a certificate?
 Here's the process:
-1. First, a client (can be a User or Computer) generates a public/private key pair.
+1. First, a client (User/Computer) generates a public/private key pair.
 2. Client sends a Certificate Signing Request (CSR) to an Enteprise CA Server.
 3. A user client will need to access the User Certificate Template.
 Same goes for a computer client.
 So both templates must exist.
-4. By default, both the user and computer certificate templates allow client authentication.
 4. Templates have permissions too.
 If the template allows the client to request a certificate, he should be good to go and the CA will sign his certificate with its own private key.
-5. The client would then store this certificate in its Certificate Store and use it to perform actions allowed by the certificate (including authentication).
+5. After recieving a user/computer certificate, they can both be used for authentication.
+This is the default.
-6. Because of the PKINIT kerberos extension, the issues certificates can be used for authentication.
+6. This authentication is because of the PKINIT kerberos extension.
+Meaning that: If you have a valid certificate, you can get a TGT.

+## Puzzle Piece #2: the permissions for the computer certificate template
+The computer certificate is accessible to any computer in the Domain Computers Group:

-## Puzzle Piece #1: The Default Privileges Of A Normal AD User
+## Puzzle Piece #3: The Default Privileges Of A Normal AD User
 In Active Directory, any member of the `Authenticated Users` group is allowed to add up to 10 computers to the domain.

 We can verify that by going to `MMC -> ADSI EDIT > DEFAULT NAMING CONTEXT > DOMAIN PROPERTIES`

 ![machine-account-quota](machine-account-quota.jpg)

-## Puzzle Piece #2: The Permissions an AD User Has on The Computer He Joins to the domain
+## Puzzle Piece #4: The Permissions an AD User Has on The Computer He Joins to the domain
 When a user adds a computer to the domain, he gains a few permissions on it:

 ![permissions-of-computer-owner](permissions-of-computer-owner.jpg)

-## Puzzle Piece #3: the permissions for the computer certificate template
-The computer certificate is accessible to any computer in the Domain Computers Group:

 ![computer-certificate-template-permissions](computer-certificate-template-permissions.jpg)

-4. requesting certs
-5. grabbing the NTLM hash
+This allows the user to set the `DNSHostname` property which ADCS uses to generate the certificate.

+With a domain controller's certificate, we can request a TGT on its behalf and gain its NTLM hash too.

 # mitigation